EU puts off French and Italian budget rulings until March

 The Commission assesses draft national budgets of the euro zone countries under powers it gained last year to ensure that draft plans are in line with EU agreements.

-It agreed to postpone its judgements on the three countries' fiscal policies for another three months after each sent letters pledging reforms and further consolidation if necessary.
+It agreed to postpone its judgments on the three countries' fiscal policies for another three months after each sent letters pledging reforms and further consolidation if necessary.

 This will also allow the EU executive to use final 2014 data in its assessment, rather than approximations, and see if the pledged reforms are indeed being implemented.